Summary Inca Jungle Trail to Machu Picchu 3 days / 2 nights

 Pre-Trek Briefing

-At Inka Trail Backpacker, providing a personal experience and ensuring you are thoroughly prepared for your trek is very important to us.
+At Inti Sun Trek Peru, providing a personal experience and ensuring you are thoroughly prepared for your trek is very important to us.
 Before you depart on the Inca Trail trek, you will receive a briefing in our office.
-At the briefing, you will get to meet our staff, receive maps and a detailed description of each day of your tour, be given duffel bags if you have hired a porter, and have the opportunity to ask questions.
+At the briefing, you will get to meet our staff, receive maps and a detailed description of each day of your tour, and have the opportunity to ask questions.

 Do the tour guides speak English?